Genivia/ugrep/README.md

            Glob Syntax and Conventions

-           **/    Matches zero or more directories.

-           /**    When at the end of a glob, matches everything after the /.

            *      Matches anything except a /.

-           /      When  used at the begin of a glob, matches if pathname has no /.

            ?
-Matches any character except a /.
+Matches any one character except a /.

            [a-z]  Matches one character in the selected range of characters.